mia-platform/documentation/docs/runtime_suite_applications/control-plane/10_overview.md

 ---
-id: control_plane
+id: overview
-title: Control Plane
+title: Overview
-sidebar_label: Control Plane
+sidebar_label: Overview
 ---

-# Control Plane

 _Control Plane_ is a specialized microservice designed to manage the runtime deployment of _Fast Data_ within a Kubernetes environment.
 Its core functionality includes the ability to alter, store, and reset the runtime state of microservices that constitute the Mia-Platform _Fast Data_ solution.

-## Overview

 ![Control Plane Architecture](img/arch.v0.svg)